MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 # Two different log in options

 This lab has two different log in options, used to different parts of the lab.
-Some of the labs will use cloud user account and will use a log in that looks like:
-  - User1-#####@LodsProdMCA.onmicrosoft.com
-The second log in is for Microsoft 365 and it will look like this:
-  - admin@LODSm#####.onmicrosoft.com
+One log-in style is for labs that require Azure resources, the other is for labs that only need Microsoft Entra and Microsoft 365 resources.
+Log-in types:

+  - Azure Resource based log-in
+  - Microsoft 365 + E5 tenant log-in

 You will be told which login to use in each of the labs.